UgbabeMark/CloudWatch-Alarm-for-EC2-Instance-Monitoring/README.md

   ![Enrollment](Images/Agent2.png)

-  Start your cloudwatch Agent and confirm the confirguration. using the linux command
+  You can start your Cloudwatch Agent and confirm the confirguration. using the Linux command

   sudo systemctl restart amazon-cloudwatch-agent